Testing the Quasar Hubble Diagram with LISA Standard Sirens

 \subsection{Results}

-Even if we expect $\Lambda$CDM to be favored because the data are generated using this model, our aim is to study the Bayes factor $O_{12}$ as we add more observations.
+We aim to study the Bayes factor $O_{12}$ as we add more observations.
 However, the Bayes factor itself depends on the redshifts of the observations, and measurements with different redshifts can favor one model over the other.
 Therefore we decided to study the distribution of Bayes factors by generating $10^4$ realizations of catalogues of $N_{SS}$ standard sirens.

 For each value of $N_{SS}$ we obtain the distribution of $O_{12}$ as follows \begin{itemize} \item We draw a set of $N_{SS}$ redshifts from the expected distribution of MBHB standard sirens and assign uncertainties $\sigma_{D_j}$, as described in Sec.~\ref{sec:LISAsirens}. \item We scatter the luminosity distance measurements around the flat $\Lambda$CDM model with a Normal distribution $D_j \sim \mathcal{N}(D_L ^{\Lambda \text{CDM}}, \sigma_{D_j})$, as mentioned in Sec.~\ref{sec:LISAsirens}. \item We calculate the Bayes factor for the $N_{SS}$ simulated standard sirens $\vec{y} = (z_j,D_j, \sigma_{D_j} )$ using the likelihood in Eq.~(\ref{likelihood_distance}) and the priors of the two cosmological models with the aforementioned values of $a,\,b,\, \vec{\mu},\, \Sigma$. \end{itemize} We then obtain $10^4$ realizations of Bayes factors per each $N_{SS}$, which gives us a distribution of Bayes factors of possible future observations of MBHBs standard sirens.
 We can define the $\alpha \%$ \emph{Evidence Interval} $I = [O_L, O_R]$ as the symmetric interval of Bayes factors which covers the population of Bayes factor with probability of $\alpha \%$: